Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ##### [Optional] Azure OpenAI Model

-Azure AI Studio project comes with a default Azure Open AI endpoint which can be easily accessed using following code.
+Azure AI Foundry project comes with a default Azure Open AI endpoint which can be easily accessed using following code.
 This gives you the endpoint details for you Azure OpenAI endpoint.
 Some of the evaluators need model that supports chat completion.

 ```python
 default_connection = project_client.connections.get_default(connection_type=ConnectionType.AZURE_OPEN_AI)